rogerallen/hello_lwjgl/README.md

 ### download official jar file

 Goto https://www.lwjgl.org/download and get the lwjgl.zip file you want.
-Instructions below assume LWJGL 3.0.0b build 64 (see build.txt file) which is the file that was downloaded via the "Release" button in January, 2016.
-I added a "1" suffix to the end because my first clojars upload had a mistake.
+Instructions below assume LWJGL 3.0.0 build 90 (see build.txt file) which is the file that was downloaded via the "Release" button in June, 2016.

 ### unzip the release zip file